 It is millionaire banker Nicholas Van Orton’s birthday.
 For the first time in several years, he meets up with his brother Conrad, a former drug addict who says that he now has his life sorted out.
 For his birthday present, Conrad gives Nicholas an invite to the mysterious organization Consumer Recreation Services.
 CRS promises to turn the lives of participants into a game.
 Nicholas is initially sceptical about CRS until he overhears other clients saying how the experience has changed their lives.
 Nicholas joins up but immediately after his life is turned upside down.
 He and a waitress Christine (who may be a CRS actress) are forced to go on the run hunted by armed men, his house is trashed, he is nearly killed in a taxi that is driven off a pier and is then abandoned in South America.
 As Nicholas tries to fight his way out of this nightmare, he cannot be sure what is real and what is illusion.
 Meanwhile, both Conrad and Christine warn him that CRS is a scam that has been set up to steal his money.

 David Fincher has emerged as one of the most interesting and individualistic mainstream directors of the 1990s and beyond.
 Fincher first started in music video, making a number of visually innovative works for artists like Paula Abdul, Aerosmith, Billy Idol, Michael Jackson, Madonna, George Michael, The Rolling Stones and Sting, among others.
 Fincher made his feature film debut with the underrated Alien3 (1992) and then went onto the serial killer thriller Se7en (1995), a landmark work of extraordinary audacity, both visually and conceptually.
 The Game was Fincher’s follow-up to the success of Se7en.
-Subsequent to The Game, David Fincher made Fight Club (1999), a work of cult brilliance with an openly anarchist manifesto, followed by the thriller Panic Room (2002), the true life serial killer film Zodiac (2007), The Curious Case of Benjamin Button (2008) where Brad Pitt ages in reverse, The Social Network (2010) about the founding of Facebook, the English-language remake of The Girl with the Dragon Tattoo (2011) and the thriller Gone Girl (2014); as well as producing the tv series Mindhunter (2017– ) about the establishment of the FBI’s Behavioural Science Unit.
+Subsequent to The Game, David Fincher made Fight Club (1999), a work of cult brilliance with an openly anarchist manifesto, followed by the thriller Panic Room (2002), the true life serial killer film Zodiac (2007), The Curious Case of Benjamin Button (2008) where Brad Pitt ages in reverse, The Social Network (2010) about the founding of Facebook, the English-language remake of The Girl with the Dragon Tattoo (2011), the thriller Gone Girl (2014); and the true-life Mank (2020) about Hollywood screenwriter Joseph Mankiewicz; as well as producing the tv series Mindhunter (2017-9) about the establishment of the FBI’s Behavioural Science Unit.
 Among David Fincher’s oeuvre, The Game is his weakest work to date.

 The basic idea that The Game operates on – of a man becoming wound up in a series of reality games where he can no longer be sure what in his life is real and what is illusion – has its template in John Fowles’s novel The Magus (1965).
 This was made into the film The Magus (1968) featuring Michael Caine as a teacher on a Greek island who becomes caught up in a baffling series of games masterminded by a mysterious Anthony Quinn.
 Another close antecedent was the British mini-series The One Game (1988), which has many similarities to The Game in its story of a computer game designer being wound into an elaborate reality-based game created by his former business partner.
 A science-fictional antecedent to all of these would be the works of writer Philip K. Dick, which are constantly questioning the assumptions that the story’s protagonist make as to what is real.